General Pacheco: Food industry

 The main production plant of Kraft Foods Argentina (KFTA) is located in General Pacheco.
-In 2009, there was a major H1N1 influenza pandemic outbreak, which started in Mexico late March and made its way to Argentina that same year.
+In 2009, there was a major H1N1 influenza outbreak which began in Mexico in late March and made its way to Argentina that same year.
 This outbreak had a direct effect on the workers of the company.
-150 workers were laid off, making it the most prominent labor-management conflict in Argentina in 2009.
-This led to a picket on the Pan American Highway.
-The workers asked for a raise in salary of 70% and requested a one-month paid leave in quest of avoiding the flu.
+150 workers were laid off, making it the largest labor-management conflict in Argentina in 2009.
+This led to a picket on the Pan-American Highway.
+The workers asked for a raise in salary of 70 percent and requested one month of paid leave in the hope of avoiding the flu.
 Both of these requests were rejected by the company.
 Management wanted to prevent the workers from benefiting from future collective bargains.
 40 workers experienced violent eviction by the police force.

-Thousands of wage-workers face the possibility of unemployment and threatened livelihoods due to dominating employment relations.
-Therefore, workers get together and create a social movement in hopes of obtaining a progressive collective action.
-The goal is to build new social values, new organization forms and new modes of mobilization among food factories.
-However, this may be difficult due to limits imposed by the markets dynamics and realm of production.
-In most cases, this leads to self-management allowing for the distribution of tasks within the collective of workers and equal distribution of income.
-This opportunity for personal development is unseen among a company where the workers do not take initiative.
-In most cases, the workers are forced to simply compromise and their needs and interests go unrecognized.
-Social organization is of essence when determining the outcome and success of an industry.